GameFabric/docs/src/multiplayer-servers/multiplayer-services/steelshield/steelshield-for-agones.md

 The other way round – allow both where only one is supported by the Mitigation – is not allowed.
 :::

-Once the Protocol is created, it is available to all Armada Sets, Armadas, Formations or Vessels.
+Once the Protocol is created, it is available to all ArmadaSets, Armadas, Formations or Vessels.
 Nonetheless you need to actively select a Protection Protocol for each game server port of these entities.

 ## Protect game server ports

-Any Armada Set, Armada, Formation or Vessel requires at least one game server port.
+Any ArmadaSet, Armada, Formation or Vessel requires at least one game server port.
 This port is usually to allow communication between your game server and your connecting game clients.
 It is common to even use multiple ports, one for the game engine, one for query services and so on.
 For each of them you can apply different Protocols.

-All ports are potentially vulnerable to attacks, so by setting a Protection Protocol, SteelShield applies a mitigation action to the traffic that goes through these ports.
+All ports are potentially vulnerable to attack, so by setting a Protection Protocol, SteelShield applies a mitigation action to the traffic on these ports.

 When the port is unprotected (`none`), SteelShield forwards any traffic without checking or filtering it.